-The CAEP Office has contracted with the Sacramento County Office of Education (SCOE) to create the Technical Assistance Project (TAP), which offers online and in- person trainings regarding a variety of topics, including meeting these specific CAEP reporting requirements in the NOVA system.
-Past training sessions are available on the California Adult Education Program website at https://www.caadultedtraining.org/
+In addition, the CAEP State Leadership contracts with the Sacramento County Office of Education (SCOE) and North Orange Continuing Education (NOCE) to support the Integrated CAEP Technical Assistance Project (TAP), which offers online and in-person trainings, including technical support with NOVA.
+Past training sessions are available on the California Adult Education Program website https://caladulted.org/Administrators/381.